Former Kent soccer team owner Dion Earl pleads guilty to 2009 Kirkland rape

 The victim thought that moment would never happen.

-She’d asked Kirkland police to revisit the case after reading in the Times about the Impact dancers’ 2014 allegations.
+She’d asked Kirkland police to revisit the case after reading in The Times about the Impact dancers’ 2014 allegations.

 “I was really angry,’’ she said.
 “I never asked them to close the case.’’